sosey/aas229_workshop/Installation_and_Setup.md

     % python check_env.py

-If you have any problem with the instructions here, please open an issue at https://github.com/spacetelescope/aas229_workshop/issues/

 # 4. Pick Up Changes

-To pick up any updates for workshop materials, make sure you are in the aas229_workahop directory and then use the following commands:
+To pick up any updates for workshop materials, make sure you are in the aas229_workshop directory and then use the following commands:

     % git fetch origin master
     % git rebase origin/master